-Surprised at the response, the kiruv-activist inquired further, to which the mechanic replied, “Sure!
+Surprised at the knowledgeable & compassionate response, the kiruv-activist inquired further, to which the mechanic replied, “Sure!
 My brother became frum and learns in kollel in Bnei Brak.
 My name’s Mark Goldberg, but my Hebrew name is Moshe.”

 But when the frum Goldberg brother in Bnei Brak heard about it, he laughed ruefully and said, “The poor kiruv-activist is wasting his time.
 My brother Mark is adopted, never converted, and has no interest in doing so, yet believes that he’s Jewish anyway.
 He’s a great guy, but he’s just not Jewish.”

-- The lady wasn’t Jewish, but for some reason, wanted to get on board with the Jewish community in America – maybe because of the special societies Jews created to help Jewish immigrants, maybe for the support Jewish immigrants gave each other, or maybe because she believed the old adage that a Jewish husband is better than a non-Jewish husband.
+- Her great-grandmother wasn’t Jewish, but for some reason, wanted to join the Jewish community in America — maybe because of the special societies Jews created to help Jewish immigrants, maybe for the support Jewish immigrants gave each other, or maybe because she believed the old adage that a Jewish husband is better than a non-Jewish husband.
 Back then, she would have realized from other Jews that only a Jewish mother can produce Jewish children and in order not to hurt her children’s future, she refused to even hint at her origins.

 - She actually was Jewish and back in Europe, she was an agunah.
 Either she had a husband who disappeared, leaving her unable to remarry or have children, or she was married to an abusive man who wouldn’t divorce her.
 So she escaped to America to start anew, knowing that if she ever breathed a word of her origins, her children could never marry Jews being that they are mamzerim.

-As many of you know, Rabbi Yosef Mizrachi spoke about this very issue here around 1:24:00.
+(As some of you know, Rabbi Yosef Mizrachi spoke about this very issue HERE around 1:24:00.)